mrdaemon/exosphere/docs/source/configuration.rst

 - :option:`username`: An optional SSH username to use when connecting to the host
 - :option:`description`: A short string describing the host, to be displayed in UIs
 - :option:`connect_timeout`: The number of seconds to wait for a response from the host over SSH.
+- :option:`sudo_policy`: The sudo policy to use when running commands on the host

 You will find below the detailed list of all available host options and their defaults.